 I began to search on the Internet for any solutions in the niche of code analysis, but by old memory, I remembered the Code Climate and decided to try it.
-Added my OSS project into the Code Climate dashboard.
+Added my OSS project to the Code Climate dashboard.
 Previously, I did not have the opportunity to configure code analysis locally, but now I have, and I returned to this idea again.

 Well, the result did not keep me waiting, and the repo received the first marker “C” (it is yellowish) since I had 17 places with duplication of the code and 2 code smells.
-In general, there are the following markers, in descending order of code quality — A, B, C, D, F.
+In general, there are the following markers in descending order of code quality — A, B, C, D, F.

 Then, after removing the piece of code with “code smell”, the project received the quality mark B.